-Secured Creditors.
-Either: (i) each impaired Secured Creditor retains its liens (a) securing a Secured Claim and receives on account of its Secured Claim deferred Cash payments having a present value equal to the amount of its Allowed Secured Claim; (ii) each impaired Secured Creditor realizes the "indubitable equivalent" of its Allowed Secured Claim; or (iii) the property securing the Claim is sold free and clear of liens with such liens to attach to the proceeds, and the liens against such proceeds are treated in accordance with clause (i) or (ii) of this subparagraph (a).
+(a) Secured Creditors.
+Either: (i) each impaired Secured Creditor retains its liens securing a Secured Claim and receives on account of its Secured Claim deferred Cash payments having a present value equal to the amount of its Allowed Secured Claim; (ii) each impaired Secured Creditor realizes the "indubitable equivalent" of its Allowed Secured Claim; or (iii) the property securing the Claim is sold free and clear of liens with such liens to attach to the proceeds, and the liens against such proceeds are treated in accordance with clause (i) or (ii) of this subparagraph (a).

-(b) Unsecured Creditors.
-Each impaired Unsecured Creditor receives or retains under the Second Amended Plan property of a value equal to the amount of its Allowed Claim.
-There is no absolute priority rule issue in this Reorganization Case because there are no interests or junior creditors; or the holders of Claims and Equity Interests that are junior to the Claims of the non-accepting Class do not receive any property under the Second Amended Plan on account of such Claims and Equity Interests.

-(c) Equity Interests.
-Either: (i) each holder will receive or retain under the Second redemption price, if any, of such interest or (B) the value of such interest; or (ii) the holders of interests that are junior to the non-accepting Class will not receive any property under the the "fair and equitable" test with respect to all impaired Classes.
+- (b) Unsecured Creditors.
+Each impaired Unsecured Creditor receives or retains under the Third Amended Joint Plan property of a value equal to the amount of its Allowed Claim.
+There is no absolute priority rule issue in this Reorganization Case because there are no interests or junior creditors; or the holders of Claims and Equity Interests that are junior to the Claims of the non-accepting Class do not receive any property under the Third Amended Joint Plan on account of such Claims and Equity Interests. - (c) Equity Interests.
+Either: (i) each holder will receive or retain under the Third Amended Joint Plan property of a value equal to or greater than (A) the fixed liquidation preference or redemption price, if any, of such interest or (B) the value of such interest; or (ii) the holders of interests that are junior to the non-accepting Class will not receive any property under the Third Amended Joint Plan.
+The Fairbanks Diocese believes that the Third Amended Joint Plan satisfies the "fair and equitable" test with respect to all impaired Classes.

-Amended Plan property of a value equal to or greater than (A) the fixed liquidation preference or in the Reorganization Case than in most reorganization cases because CBNA is not a moneyed corporation.
+As with the best interests of creditors test, the fair and equitable test is applied differently in the Reorganization Case than in most reorganization cases because CBNA is not a moneyed corporation.
 This is the situation because the members of a non-profit, in this case, the Bishop, have no personal interest in the property of the corporation.
 Accordingly, there is effectively no equity interest in the Fairbanks Diocese.
-Therefore, what is commonly referred to as the
+Therefore, what is commonly referred to as the "absolute priority rule" embodied by Bankruptcy Code § 1129(b)(2)(B) does not prevent CBNA from continuing to operate.